How Does Mold Grow?

 - Appropriate temperature range

-- In wood, mold can only grow when there is free water in the cells when wood is above Fiber Saturation Point
+- In wood, mold can only grow when wood is above Fiber Saturation Point

-- Free water is removed firest before bound water when drying wood products
+- Free water is removed first before bound water when drying wood products

 HT Sanitizer Mold Prevention Treatment

-The HT Sanitizer’s “drying” cycle is more precisely a sterilization treatment for mold prevention, not a traditional drying method
+The HT Sanitizer Continuous Heat Treat System’s “drying” cycle is more precisely a treatment for mold prevention, not a traditional drying method.

-We have pallet companies using the HT Sanitizer today sterilizing pallets for end-customers in the food industry.
+We have pallet companies using the HT Sanitizer Continuous Heat Treat System today drying pallets for end-customers in the food industry.
 Mold prevention will continue to become more prevalent in the future by other industries.